-52. FHDC is required to publish pay related information.
+- 52. FHDC is required to publish pay related information.
 This includes the Code of Recommended Practice for Local Authorities on Data Transparency requirements to publish a Pay Multiple and information on senior salaries.
-The Pay Multiple is the ratio between the highest paid salary and the median average salary of the whole authority's salaries.

-- 53. For the Statement of Accounts, Accounts and Audit Regulations and CIPFA Accounting Code of Practice requires us to publish: - Senior officer remuneration details on a post by post level - Disclosure of remuneration amounting to £50,000 and over in bands of £5,000 - Exit package disclosures - 54.
-Information on pay will be published on the FHDC website, as follows and by: - 1 June the Pay Multiple figure and information on senior salaries - 30 September the accounts as audited by the Council's external auditors. - 55.
+The Pay Multiple is the ratio between the highest paid salary and the median average salary of the whole authority's salaries. - 53.
+For the Statement of Accounts, Accounts and Audit Regulations and CIPFA Accounting Code of Practice requires us to publish: - Senior officer remuneration details on a post by post level - Disclosure of remuneration amounting to £50,000 and over in bands of £5,000 - Exit package disclosures - 54.
+Information on pay will be published on the FHDC website, as follows and by: - 1 June the Pay Multiple figure including the median average salary and information on senior salaries - 30 September the accounts as audited by the Council's external auditors. - 55.
 This pay policy statement, once approved by Full Council, will be published on the Council's public website. - 56.
-This statement is for the financial year 1st April 2022 31st March 2023. - 57.
+This statement is for the financial year $1^{st}$ April $202\frac{43}{-} 31^{st}$ March $202\frac{54}{-}$ . - 57.
 Full Council may, by resolution, amend this statement (including after the beginning of the financial year to which it relates).
 An amended statement will be published on the Council's public website.